 "I've always been fighting but now it feels like you have the world behind you," Joseph said, referring to the current momentum behind the Black Lives Matter movement.
 "Christopher was innocent.
 My son deserves to have justice."

-The Kapessa family have since appealed to the CPS's decision not to prosecute and that decision is currently under review.
-In the meantime, a crowdfunding page has raised over £20,000 to go towards the family's legal fees.
-A petition has also been set up on Change.org to help bring justice for Kapessa, which has garnered over 74,000 signatures, at the time of writing.
+For those looking to help Christopher's family, a crowdfunding page has been set up to help towards their legal fees.
+A petition has also been set up on Change.org to help bring justice for Christopher, which has garnered over 74,000 signatures, at the time of writing.
 The petition is aiming to bring the "suspension of police officers involved in the initial investigation" and an "independent inquiry into the conduct of South Wales police and other agencies involved so that lessons can be learned."